Up to date

 Official support for the Android platform wasn't added to the OpenXR specification initially resulting in various vendors creating custom loaders to make OpenXR available on their headsets.
 While the long term expectation is that all vendors will adopt the official OpenXR loader, for now these loaders need to be added to your project.

-In order to deploy the loaders into your project you will need to setup a custom Android build.
+In order to include the vendor-specific OpenXR loader into your project, you will need to setup a gradle Android build.

 Select Install Android Build Template... from the Project menu: